mikegratton/dim/README.md

 Dim does not support fractional dimension like "m^1/2" that are used in some domains.
 Supporting these really complicates the metaprogramming and makes your program compile slower.
 You can typically work with e.g. squared quantities to obtain integer dimensions.
-(For fractal dimensions, why are you using this library at all?)
+(If your application has fractal dimensions, why are you using this library at all?)
 If this is too much of a burden, the [boost::units](https://www.boost.org/doc/libs/1_80_0/doc/html/boost_units.html) library provides this feature.